-In the next sections, we describe a compiler transformation called \name that converts control-flow into data-flow to eliminate branches in a program to improve the scalability of DSE. \name is non-semantics preserving and can introduce new bugs in the program that were not present in the first place.
-Next we describe a system that allows us to filter out the false-positives and verify if the bug discovered after \name transformation is indeed a real bug in the original program.
+In the next section, we describe \name, a non-semantics preserving transformation that can introduce new bugs to the program, in detail.
+Then, we illustrate a system that allows us to filter out the false positives and verify if the bug discovered after \name transformation is indeed a real bug in the original program.